ajnieves1/ArduPilot-and-FlightGear-Integration-SITL-/README.md

     Abstraction Layer (MAVROS): Translates MAVLink protocol into ROS Topics.

-    Data Engineering Node: A Python based ROS node that ingests telemetry and serializes data for analysis.
+    Data Node: A Python based ROS node that ingests telemetry and serializes data for analysis.

 # How to run on your system: